ammarhakim/gkylzero/.github/ISSUE_TEMPLATE/feature_request.md

 ## Checklist (x)

-- [ ] This feature is not already implemented or requested.
+- [ ] This feature has not already been implemented or requested.
 - [ ] I have reviewed related issues and discussions to avoid duplication.